Thurler/touhou-labyrinth-2-speedrun/enemy/tenshi3.md

 ## Quick Summary

 Tenshi this time acts as the fourth stratum's boss, and thanks to overpowered skills, she's very easy to kill this time.
 Tenshi still has an absurd DEF/MND count, making her very hard to damage reliably, so debuffs and defense ignoring spells are the way to victory.
 Her AI can be very easily manipulated to spam the same attack over and over, but you'll need a very powerful tank to take the nuke on every turn Tenshi gets.
-After defeating her you get to face Ame-no-Murakumo, who can very easily be hit with DTH for an easy Cinderforge Sword and Orb of Gaia.
+After defeating her you get to face Ame-no-Murakumo, who can very easily be hit with DTH for an easy Cinderforge Sword and Gaia's Orb.

 ## Quick Links
 * [AI Script](#script)